Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 Why it hit

 Because it sounded like the future tightening its jaw.
 “Hold On” fused classic soul instincts with new jack swing energy and vocal harmonies so sharp they felt custom-cut.
-En Vogue didn’t just arrive with a hit—they arrived sounding finished, stylish, and absolutely certain they belonged at the center of the decade that was about to unfold.
+En Vogue did not just arrive with a hit — they arrived sounding finished, stylish, and absolutely certain they belonged at the center of the decade that was about to unfold.

-That old-school sample connection helped too.
-The record feels rooted in R&B history without getting stuck there, which made it powerful in 1990: it was familiar enough to pull older listeners in, but modern enough to sound unmistakably current.
-That’s a huge reason it crossed over.
+The old-school soul connection helped too.
+The record feels rooted in R&B history without getting stuck there, which made it powerful in 1990: familiar enough to pull older listeners in, but modern enough to sound unmistakably current.
 It was elegant and hard-edged at the same time, which is exactly what made En Vogue feel so different from the big pop acts surrounding them.

 Gen X Rewind